andyfoster/bugworld/readme.md

 - [x] Task 4: Create a "move" method in Bug that can move the bug in one of the the four directions on a compass (N, S, E, W).
 At this point there is no concept of the size of the world, so it is ok to be in position x=-1 and y=-1.

-- [ ] Task 5: Create a test where one bug moves 100 times in random directions (using Math.random()).
+- [x] Task 5: Create a test where one bug moves 100 times in random directions (using Math.random()).

 ## Bug World 2

-- [ ] Create a class World that stores an unspecified number of bugs in a 2D world.
+- [x] Create a class World that stores an unspecified number of bugs in a 2D world.
 The bugs must be stored in an ArrayList.
 The world must have attributes height and width that denote the size of the world.

-- [ ] Create appropriate constructors for the world that all initialise a world with bugs in positions that are inside the world's height and width.
+- [x] Create appropriate constructors for the world that all iniialise a world with bugs in positions that are inside the world's height and width.

 - [ ] Create a drawWorld method.
 Use the symbol of each bug to show where the bug is in the world.
 Print the world as text in the format below: